 - There is no minimum or maximum length requirement for papers.

-- Deadline for submissions is May 15.
+- Deadline for submissions is May 15, 2016.

-- A committee, consisting of the Director of Research Services at the Rubenstein Rare Book & Manuscript Library and two faculty members, judges the papers.
+- A committee, consisting of the Head of Research Services at the Rubenstein Library, another Rubenstein Library librarian, and a faculty member, judges the papers.

-- Committee members look especially at the degree and effectiveness of the author’s use of Rubenstein Rare Book & Manuscript materials.
+- Committee members look especially at the degree and effectiveness of the author’s use of sources from the Rubenstein Library.

 - Other criteria include clarity and persuasiveness of the paper’s thesis, excellence of writing style, quality of analysis and interpretation, integration of research findings with broader scholarship, originality and thoroughness of documentation.